Uptime monitoring

 Each outage becomes a clear record: when it started, when it ended, and how long it lasted.

-Keep a clean list of the services you’re responsible for and share status updates without endless back-and-forth.
+Keep a clean list of monitored endpoints and share status updates without endless back-and-forth.

 Common use cases